 Excerpt from Chapter One

 THE LAST DAYS OF SUMMER always bring trouble.
 The glaring sky, a mean and spreading thing, light-streaky and dangerous.
 The white-baking heat, sticky as a loyal dog’s panting, everything smeared with flies.
 Ain’t nothin’ gentle out here, the sunlight fierce enough to peel the skin off your thoughts, the dry wind bitter with the stench of rotting metal.
-But even as the air slumps heavy through the trees, time circles back to that one frost-bitten night what bent my whole life crossways.
-Just thinkin’ on that night makes me turn wrong inside, like an unfinished murder ballad, my stomach filled with rage.
-Because time don’t always feel like a gift, and in the years that followed, time made me an empty boy, a creature made from nothin’ more than black coffee grounds and cigarette ash, my fragile heart stuffed into my chest like a dead fox in a shopping bag.
+Overhead, a red-tailed hawk cries once — a sharp, lonely kinda noise that sounds exactly how I feel inside — but then falls silent.

-Overhead, a red-tailed hawk cries once, sharp and lonely, but then falls silent.
-I’m almost there now, fighting through the trees that grab and snatch, kicking up a stomp past the high-voltage substation, past the fleabag motel, my eyes gone narrow on the field where it happened, my brain flooding with memories.
+Right.
+Focus, Daniel.
+You’re almost there now, fighting through the trees that grab and snatch, kicking up a stomp past the high-voltage substation, past the fleabag motel, my eyes gone narrow on the field where it happened, my brain flooding with memories.
 Soft flesh meeting frozen soil.
 The biting stink of gas.
 The whisper of broken wings overhead.

 The sorry patch of dirt where my mom died.